flutter/website/ui-performance/index.md

 _Because raster cache entries are expensive to construct and take up loads of GPU memory, cache images only where absolutely necessary._

-You can see which images are being cached by enabled the [PerformanceOverlayLayer.checkerboardRasterCachedImages](https://docs.flutter.io/flutter/widgets/PerformanceOverlay/checkerboardRasterCacheImages.html) switch.
+You can see which images are being cached by enabling the [PerformanceOverlayLayer.checkerboardRasterCachedImages](https://docs.flutter.io/flutter/widgets/PerformanceOverlay/checkerboardRasterCacheImages.html) switch.